A graphical representation of runoff is called a flow duration curve. It is denoted by FDC. It relates flow rate with duration.

 1.FDC helps to evaluate low-level flows.
 Flow relating to any % of the time can be obtained by using FDC.

 2.Planning and Designing of the hydropower project.
-In hydro power project; firm power is calculated using flow duration curves.
-In the case of projects without storage (ROR) flow available in 90% to 95% of the time.
+Firm power is calculated using flow duration curves in hydropower.

 3. The total amount of sediment transported by the river can be found out if FDC along with sediment rating curve is available.